egrivel/photo-archive/documentation/setup.md

 The `.ini` file contains the configuration for the database.
 This file should be placed in a `private` directory.
-The distribution contains a sample file called `photos.ini.sample`; copy this to `photos.ini` and replace all the names in angular brackets with the correct values:
+The distribution contains a sample file called `photos.ini.sample`; copy this to `photos.ini` and replace all the values in angular brackets with the correct values.

-## Create the photo archive data directory
+The `photosdir` and `photos2dir` values must be the photo archive directory that was previously created.

-Create the directory that was named as `photosdir` in the `photos.ini` file, and make sure that directory is writable for everyone (the photo archive will create sub-folders and files in there, so it must have write permission).
+The `staticroot` is the location in the server root where the web server will be serving the static files.
+In the example above, where the static files will be in the `photos-static` location in the web server, the value would be `/photos-static`.

-Eventually you may want to make sure that both you, as the adminstrator, and the web server, have write access, but noone else.
-However, that is for later.
+The `dbname`, `dbuser` and `dbpasswd` values must match what you used when creating the MySQL database.

-## Make the links in your web server directories
+The `startyear` should be the first year displayed on the overview page;

-Link the
+the `admin-email` probably your email (where guests of your photo archive can contact you).